europanite/touchpad_switcher/SECURITY.md

 ## Acknowledgements

-We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `standard_python_environment`.
+We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `touchpad_switcher`.